-Anyway, Colt owns several train conductor outfits, he says, wears them everywhere unless, "I haven't done the laundry."
+Anyway, Colt owns several train conductor outfits and wears them everywhere.
+Unless he hasen't done the laundry.

 * * * *

-We're in the living-quarters trailer (the other serves as office and storage), and it's clean and organized and cool from the central air unit that Colt added on.
+We're in the living-quarters trailer (the other serves as office and storage), and it's clean and organized and cool from the central air unit Colt added on.
 A room centerpiece is a mint 1962 Vespa 150.
-It's a beauty, curved and glimmering like sleek mod-era art, but Carol isn't a fan.
-Says, "It doesn't belong in the living room."
+A beauty, curved and glimmering like sleek mod art, but Carol isn't a fan.
+"It doesn't belong in the living room."

 Why the ramp?

 "It was preemptively installed," Colt says.
-Pretty much everything he says feels like a joke non-joke.
+Nearly everything he says feels like a joke non-joke.
 There's a fake stuffed goat on a nearby table wearing a cowboy hat.